 Active Aging Week (Sept 23 - 29), Positive Perceptions of Aging, Inspiring Wellness, 3000 events worldwide

-During the 16th annual Active Aging Week (Sept.
-23-29, www.activeagingweek.com), more than 750,000 people will take part in 3,000+ events throughout the U.S. and Canada to demonstrate the health benefits of active aging.
+During Active Aging Week (www.activeagingweek.com), more than 750,000 people will take part in 3,000+ events throughout the U.S., Canada and Australia to demonstrate the health benefits of active aging.

 - Colin Milner, ICAA Founder and CEO, firstname.lastname@example.org or 604-763-4595 (cell).